ZachariahConyngham/Computing-Assessment-task-3/README.md

 # HOW TO USE
-1. Download and extract fiels to visual studio or visual studio code.
+1. Download and extract files to visual studio or visual studio code.
 2. Open VS code
 3. Open the terminal
 4. run "cd Flask_PWA_Programming_For_The_Web_Task_Template"